Coleridge-Initiative/rich-context-competition/README.md

 The Rich Context Contest staff will do our best to help you with problems related to storing your model and data in a git repo and updating the other related files so we can accept and run it in a docker image.
 We can not provide support for software you use to implement your model.

+# Getting Started

+## Preparing your model for submission:

+To prepare your model for submission:

+1. Download the files in your assigned Box workspace
+1. Test the docker installation:

+    - run "`./rcc.sh build`" using the default provided Dockerfile.
+    - do a "basic test" of the container:

+        - "`./rcc.sh run`"
+        - "`./rcc.sh stop`"
+        - "`./rcc.sh evaluate`"

+1. Reset data folder: "`./rcc.sh reset-data-folder`"
+1. Make your model.
+1. Update the "`Dockerfile`" file so everything your model needs is installed in the container.
+1. Get container working - repeat the following until build succeeds - you will see the terminal run with output of packages being installed.
+For a successful build, you should see in the last lines something similar to `Successfully built 166fa65e8fd0` & `Successfully tagged my_rcc:latest`:

+    - "`./rcc.sh remove-docker-image`"
+    - "`./rcc.sh build`"

+1. Put model into projects folder

+    - put model, scripts, needed files, etc., into "project" folder.
+    - update code.sh in project folder so it runs your model on "/data" inside the container.
+    - your model should:

+        - use the file "/data/input/publications.json" (inside the container) to figure out which publications need to be processed.
+        - process each.
+        - output the following files to the "/data/output" folder (path is correct inside the container - mapped to data folder in your submission folder):

+            - data_set_citations.json
+            - data_set_mentions.json
+            - methods.json
+            - research_fields.json

+1. Use the "`./rcc.sh run`" command to work through getting your model to run. "`./rcc.sh stop`" after each run, or just use "`./rcc.sh run-stop`".
+1. once your model is running, run and evaluate against the dev fold:

+    - use the "`./rcc.sh run`" command to run your model against the dev fold.
+    - "`./rcc.sh stop`"
+    - run the "`./rcc.sh evaluate`" command to see how your model did.

+1. When you are ready to submit (either for one of 2 interim runs agains the holdout or the final submission), compress and date the entire directory structure and upload to your Box workspace.

+# Reviewing your submission

+When we receive your submission, we will:
+ 1. Move the contents of your group's Box folder to an evaluation server.
+ 1. Update config.sh so the data folder is one that contains our **evaluation holdback data**
+ 1. Execute a **clean run against dev fold** (_see documentation on "`rcc.sh`" [above](#helper-script-rccsh)_).
+ 1. Gather and compare the results on the `project/example_output` folder

+Please do the same process against the **development fold** (the data in the provided default data folder) to make sure your code works:

+1. Configure "`config.sh`" so it refers to your project folder and the default data folder and execute a **clean run against dev fold** (_see documentation on "`rcc.sh`" above_).
+If you have a copy of your image already built, you need not rebuild, you can just:
+2. Run "`./rcc.sh run-stop`" to run your model on the default dev fold data.
+3. Run "`./rcc.sh evaluate`" to use our evaluation script to compare your results to those for the dev fold and see back precision, recall, and accuracy scores.

+**Note**: Please make sure to test your solution using the above mentioned method against the **development fold** before submitting it to verify that it is reading and writing data correctly.
+If we can't run your submission, we will not be able to include it in evaluation for the competition.

 # Technical Details